astropy/pyvo/docs/pyvo/data_access.rst

 ..
   note::
-        use :py:class:`~pyvo.dal.tap.TAPService.run_async` instead, if you
-        don't want to start the job manually (return the result object directly)
+        if you want to get the result directly, run :py:class:`~pyvo.dal.tap.TAPService.run_async` instead.

 In the typical case, one simply calls the :py:class:`~pyvo.dal.tap.AsyncTAPJob.wait` method.
 This will block until the remote job has finished (by